verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

    * [Adjacent photo matching](#adjacent-photo-matching)
    * [Simple correction](#simple-correction)

+The VPP is developed with Python 3 and available for QGIS version 3.x.
+This plugin requires the installation of GDAL, NumPy, Exiftool.

+The easiest way to install VPP is through QGIS's Manage and Install Plugins Interface.

+First, install QGIS 3.x if it is not installed yet.
+Please download and install following this [guide](https://qgis.org/en/site/forusers/download.html).

+Then, open the QGIS application and install this plugin by following this [guide (sections 9.1.1 and 9.1.2)](https://docs.qgis.org/3.16/en/docs/training_manual/qgis_plugins/fetching_plugins.html).
+Please type "Vertical Photo Placer" in the search box if it is not easily located.

 ## Quick Start
 The default VPP user interface requires only one input to work, which is the full path of the photos folder (See figure 1).
 Users could either drag and drop/or browse to the input folder.
 In this mode, VPP performs Quick view to geo-referencing and visualizing all vertical drone photos found in the input folder.
 Geo-referencing uses default parameters as available in each photo's metadata.
 This is done automatically.